 In some cases, you might even be able to claim back money if the seller has simply failed to honour their own customer refund policy.
-This rule is covered under Section 75 of the Consumer Credit Act 1974, which covers purchases over £100 and under £30,000 but it's the price of the goods, not how much you paid by card.
+This rule is covered under Section 75 of the Consumer Credit Act 1974.
+It covers purchases over £100 and under £30,000 but it's the price of the goods, not how much you paid by card.
 So if you paid part on credit card and part in cash or bank transfer, you are still covered.

 Firstly, you should always check the shop or seller's own refund and returns policies.

 But you should also know your rights under the law.
 Under the Consumer Rights Act, customers are entitled to a full refund on faulty goods within 30 days.

 After the 30-day period, you're still entitled to a repair or replacement for up to 6 months.

 If you have simply changed your mind about a product, you have no right to a refund.
 Many shops obviously have their own policy on this, and usually offer some kind of refund or exchange within a certain number of days, but they're not obliged in any way to stick to it.

 If a shop or seller is refusing to give you a refund and you think you're entitled to one, you can take them to a small claims court.
 This can be quite expensive, or you can refer your case to an Alternative Dispute Resolution (ADR) provider, which is usually paid for by the retailer.

-The law guarantees certain rights for you and if the merchant isn't honouring those rights, then it might seem overly complicated to resolve the issue.
+The law guarantees certain rights for you but if the merchant isn't honouring those rights, then it might seem overly complicated to resolve the issue.

-However, if you paid for the item with a credit card and the value was over £100 and less than £30,000 then your credit card provider might be able to give you a refund.
+However, if you paid for the item with a credit card and the value of what you bought was over £100 and less than £30,000, then your credit card provider might be able to give you a refund.